Quantifying the interplay of experimental constraints in analyses of parton distributions: Sensitivities for non-global fits

 \subsection{Sensitivities for ATLAS fits}

-We begin by comparing the $\chi^2_E$ values and the $L_2$ sensitivity variable for the three classes of data, HERA, ATLAS WZ 7 TeV and ATLAS $t\bar{t}$ 8 TeV, within the three fits, HERAPDF2.0NNLO, ATLASepWZ16 and ATLASepWZtop18 summarized in Sec.~\ref{sec:DataSetsATLAS}.
-Note that not all data sets are included for all three classes of fit, so that comparing them shows how fitting improves the description of these data.
-However, the inclusion of additional data sets may also degrade the description of data already in the fit, revealing tensions among the data sets.
+We begin by comparing the $\chi^2_E$ values and the $L_2$ sensitivity variable for the three classes of data, HERA, ATLAS W, Z 7 TeV and ATLAS $t\bar{t}$ 8 TeV, within the three fits (HERAPDF2.0NNLO, ATLASepWZ16 and ATLASepWZtop18) summarized in Sec.~\ref{sec:DataSetsATLAS}.
 Table~\ref{tab:sparty} gives the $\chi^2_E$ values and number of data points, $N_{\rm pts}$, for data sets entering each of the ATLAS fits.
 Note that not all data sets enter every fit.
 If a data set is not fitted, its values are printed in italics.
 Note also that the number of data points for a particular data set may differ according to the PDF fit under consideration.
+Comparing the $\chi^2$ values among the fits shows how fitting improves the description of these data.
+Inclusion of additional data sets may also degrade the description of data already in the fit, revealing tensions among the data sets.

 The $\chi^2_E$ value of the HERA data (160) within the HERAPDF2.0NNLO fit is higher than ideal, but similar in value to that in the CT18 and MSHT20 fits.
 However, it is significantly reduced in the ATLASepWZ16 and ATLASepWZtop18 fits because of the harder $Q^2$ cuts imposed on these HERA data: $Q^2 > 7.5\mbox{ GeV}^2$ for the ATLASepWZ16 PDFs and $Q^2 > 10\mbox{ GeV}^2$ for the ATLASepWZtop18 PDF.
 These cuts avoid data for which low-$x$ higher twist effects or $\ln(1/x)$ resummation may be important.